 Fall 2016 Incoming Students

 For Fall 2016 Incoming Students: MSE program total credits will increase to 77.
-The MSE program begins with a 3-week in-person summer session (mid-July through the first week of August) and additional online course work in August.
+The MSE program begins with a 3-week in-person summer session (Dates for 2016 are July 11-July 29) and additional online course work in August.
 Dorm rooms will be available to rent during the three-week in-person summer session for students who do not yet have housing in Boston.
 For all of Boston College, fall semester classes will begin in the last week of August.

 Do you have a bachelor’s degree in another discipline and want to enter nursing as an advanced practice nurse practitioner in adult-gerontology, family, pediatrics, psych/mental health, or women's health specialties?
 You can complete a master’s degree in 23 months and begin to make an immediate impact, shifting your career into high gear.

 Now in its 17th year, the Connell School’s accelerated Direct Master’s Entry to Nursing Program has an outstanding track record of preparing nurse practitioners for successful, fulfilling, and meaningful careers in health care settings here in Boston—home to one of the world’s elite medical communities—and across the country.
 A Boston College nursing education carries with it a reputation for excellence that extends throughout the field, creating exceptional opportunities for students who are eager to make an impact when they enter the profession.